One Year Changes Everything

-Looking back over this past year feels more like a few years have passed and I should be much older than I am.
+Looking back over this last year feels like three have passed and I should be much older than I am.

-My sister-mother almost died a couple times last April and spent three months in the hospital.
-My world revolved around her recovery until September 26th.
-It was then that we lost most everything we own, car included, to hurricane Helene.
+My sister almost died a couple times last April battling sepsis and other things.
+She left a two-week hospital stay minus a toe, (lucky she didn’t lose the foot!), then spent two months in rehab.
+My world revolved around her recovery that summer. until September 26th.
+It was then that we lost most everything we owned to hurricanes Helene and Milton.

-Never have I prayed harder for peace, courage, consolation, wisdom, clarity, guidance… And God gave it all to me, when I was forced to trust Him enough.
+Never have I prayed harder for peace, courage, wisdom, and clarity… And God gave it all to me.
+I was forced to trust Him enough and He showed up for me.

 Why do we have to be forced, though?
-Why do we have to have devastation and ruin before we ask Him to lead us, sincerely and wholeheartedly.
+Why do we have to have devastation before we ask Him to lead us, sincerely and wholeheartedly?

-Sure, we pray and ask for guidance and wisdom but do we really want it enough to dive into His Word?
-Because if we don’t we won’t get the answers.
-That’s how He talks to us.
-He won’t spoon-feed us.
-We have to do it His way…the best way, by seeking in His Word.
+Sure, we pray and ask for guidance and wisdom but do we hear it when He answers?
+How can we if we don’t stop spinning long enough to listen?
+Do we really want His answers enough to dive into His Word?
+Because that’s how He talks to us.
+He can’t spoon-feed us.
+We have to seek Him.
+And be still enough, for long enough, to hear.

-If not for this beautiful habit I developed five years ago, of reading/listening/studying the whole Bible in a year, every year, I’m not sure how I would have survived this past year at all.
-Without listening daily to God’s Word, and really falling in love with Jesus, unabashedly, I would still be floundering to keep my head above water.
+If not for this beautiful habit I developed, of listening to an amazing teacher take me through the whole Bible, I’m not sure how I would have survived this past year at all.
+Without I would still be floundering, just like the night we flooded.

-Don’t get me wrong.
-I still flounder.
-Always a work in progress.
-Key word there being ‘progress. ‘ With a contrite and sincere heart I am a follower of Christ, good, bad, and otherwise.
+Don’t get me wrong. l am always a work in progress.
+With a contrite and sincere heart I am a follower of Christ, good, bad, and otherwise.
 And I continue to make progress.
-Rather than treading water I am only knee deep most of the time!
+These days, rather than treading water, I am only knee deep most of the time!

 This chapter of our lives has been an amazing eye-opener to things I’ve never had to deal with in my sixty-nine years on the planet.
-And God has provided every single need since the night we had to trudge through three feet of water to higher ground where friends could pick us up and get us out.
+And God has provided every single need since that night we had to trudge through three feet of water to higher ground at the local church, where friends could pick us up and get us out.

 There was no emergency housing yet, and suddenly I realized I couldn’t be here for another hurricane.
 I panicked.
 Where would we go?
 It dawned on me my daughter was out of country on business for two weeks, so we went to her apartment in Miami Beach.

-Milton hit two days after we left and destroyed what Helene didn’t in our tiny little duplex by the river, in our peaceful little neighborhood, and historic little city.
+Milton hit two days after we left and destroyed what Helene didn’t in our tiny little duplex by the river, in our peaceful little neighborhood.
+Our historic little city.

 I didn’t want to come back.
 When we did it was like a war zone, and all I could think was, “imagine how people that live in war-torn countries have to face this devastation, only worse! every single day of their lives.”

 We stayed with a dear friend for our first month back, then in a Springhill Suites hotel for three months, courtesy of the Florida Department of Emergency Management.
 FEMA finally awarded rental assistance.
-We found a temporary furnished rental on a highway.
+Four months after we applied.
+We found a temporary furnished rental on a trucking route.
 What we salvaged is in storage.

 Our first insurance check came two weeks ago.
 (Early March).
 Our contractor just delivered a dumpster a few days ago.
 How funny that I’m excited to see a dumpster in my yard!